LizzyonGit/court_love/TESTING.md

 ##### Button after dismissing the Delete modal
 The red **Delete** button on each lesson card remains in the focused colour after closing down the modal it triggers (when you do not delete the lesson).
 While this is good for when you use keys to navigate, when you use a mouse or touchscreen, this looks a bit odd.
 I have found posts about this and possible solutions, but the behaviour is intentional for accessibility reasons (I found the implementation [here](https://github.com/twbs/bootstrap/issues/12364)).
 Also, since it is only visible for site admins, I am leaving this unfixed.

+#### Phone number field validation
+Fields for phone numbers (**MY profile**, **Checkout**) are of the type CharField, therefore also letters will be accepted.
+This is based on Boutique Ado.
+I checked Slack and found that this was intentional because there was no built in phone number field for validation [post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1596366800324200?thread_ts=1596314290.315400&cid=C7HS3U3AP).
+My project has the same for the MVP.
+It is now up to the user to fill in the correct phone number so they can be contacted.